rahulgopinath/rahulgopinath.github.io/projects.md

 [v-language](https://github.com/vrthra/v-language) is a simple stack based language that is very similar to Postscript and Forth.
 I wrote this to understand concatenative programming.
+Originally written in Java, it provides a simple MOP and word invocation through pattern matches.
+The rewrite in C also provides a simple reference counting GC.
 I later rewrote [V in Haskell](https://github.com/vrthra/v)

 [bibprolog](https://github.com/vrthra/bibprolog) is a simple swi-prolog based command line tool to query bibtex databases.
 It uses simple terminal based colouring to indicate relevant parts of bibtex entries queried.

-[tdlogic](https://github.com/vrthra/tdlogic) is another swi-prolog based command line todo list manager.
+[tdlogic](https://github.com/vrthra/tdlogic) is another gprolog based command line todo list manager.
 As with bibprolog, tdlogic also uses terminal colouring to indicate priorities and tags.